-ATLANTA — The Georgia coast is now included in a tropical storm watch.
+ATLANTA — The Georgia coast is now included in a tropical storm warning.
 Even though the coast won't get a direct landfall from the very dangerous hurricane Milton, it will have some impacts as the hurricane crosses the Florida peninsula.

 It will then move across the Florida peninsula and push out into the Atlantic and weaken.

 The flow around Milton is counterclockwise.
 As it moves into the Atlantic, the wind and rain along the north side of the storm will slam the Georgia coast.
+2 to 4 feet of storm surge inundation is possible.

 That will bring in the tropical storm force wind.
 It will also push Atlantic Ocean water along the coast with rough surf and beach erosion.